DigIndy: Impacts and criticism

 In 2001, the U.S. Environmental Protection Agency (EPA) began to look into the issues of the city sewer overflows after a complaint was filed by activist Leon Bates, other local residents and environmental organizations.
 The complaint caused the EPA to investigate the implications of the raw and untreated sewage being rerouted to Fall Creek's predominantly Black neighborhoods.
 The complaint filed was the first sewage complaint the EPA had ever accepted to be investigated.
 Congresswoman Julia Carson lobbied for the investigation to take place.

 There was also a concerning concentration of E. coli and other bacteria.
 The first civil rights complaint was filed in 1999, and around 2001 the city started a $20 million project that would allow for more sewage to be treated by Belmont Street waste facility.
 This project's goal was to decrease the amount of waterflow into waterways.
 However, the complaint criticized the city of Indianapolis and the Stephen Goldsmith administration for prioritizing smaller sewage issues in the Pogues Run area, which had a significantly lower minority population than that of the polluted areas of Fall Creek.
 The EPA concluded that Indianapolis' efforts were not adequate for mitigating the ongoing environmental crisis the overflows were causing.

 Project

 In response to the EPA's findings, Citizens Energy Group committed to a $2 billion Long Term Control Plan with the goal of reducing overflow events.
 The project, which began in 2011 and concluded by 2025, is known as DigIndy and is designed to store 250 million gallons of sewage over in tunnels 200 ft under the ground to be released slowly into the Southport Advanced Wastewater Treatment Plant.
 This redirecting of sewage will keep the waste from entering Indianapolis waterways and eliminate overflow events.
 The system will also impact water systems from Indianapolis, all the way to the Gulf of Mexico.
 The tunnel system comprises six tunnels spanning a total of 28 mi.

+In January 2026, Citizens Energy Group announced that the DigIndy Tunnel System was fully operational and in compliance with all federal and state regulations.